amirahnasihah/amirahnasihah/README.md

 <br>
 <br>
 During my time as a student at Universiti Teknologi MARA, I doing a lot of tasks that involved with accounting software and related tools.
-Then, I realised that technology and software has pumped me to explore more which make my favorite language for coding is Python.
+Then, I realised that technology and software has pumped me to explore more in tech.

 - 👋 hi, i’m @amirahnasihah, friends call me seha.
 - 👀 i started coding at age 24 and a little woman from Malaysia seeking for employment.